Kids Activity Information

 Somewhere around your child’s first birthday, they’ll amaze you with their first word.
 Chances are that word will soon be followed by a second and a third word – and before you know it, your little one will be chattering away so much you can hardly get a word in edgeways!
 However, new research shows that almost half of all children arriving at primary school don’t have the communication skills they need to learn effectively.

 It is however possible to boost your child’s communication skills and social confidence through the right combination of encouragement, play and practice.
 Click here to find classes to help with speech and communication in your region now.

 Sport and Fitness

 There is a wider range of general sport and fitness classes than ever before including aerobics classes and introduction to sports of all kinds.
 Encourages an interest in physical activity at an early age and develops fitness and co-ordination.
 Click here to find courses in your region now.

 Walking is the perfect way to introduce your children to the great outdoors and provides entertainment, education and physical activity all at the same time!
-Anyone can go from babies to grandparents and there are a multitude of walks suitable for pushchairs, papooses and little legs.
+Anyone can go from babies to grandparents and there area multitude of walks suitable for pushchairs, papooses and little legs.
 There is nothing to stop you taking the baby out for a walk from birth and this is a great way for new mums to regain their pre-pregnancy fitness.
 Or use up some of your toddlers boundless energy exploring secret woods and hidden glens - and it's all for free!
-Click here to find courses in your region now.
+Click here to find activities in your region now.